Carlos-SE/SecuenceClass/README.md

 # SecuenceClass
 Class which helps you to use a structure of Secuence of numbers or char if configured.
+Some features make no sense if you are working with characters.
+I highly recommend to comment those methods that can ruin your code.
+For example:

+	-overload operator - makes no sense with characteres

 ## How to change between numbers or characters
 To change this you must follow two steps: